Paying for your baby’s NICU stay

 Contact your health insurance company to find out what medical costs are covered by your plan.

-If your baby isn’t already on your insurance plan, call the company to add her.
+If your baby isn’t already on your insurance plan, call the company to add them.

-How do you know what NICU costs are covered by your health insurance?
+How do you know what costs are covered by your health insurance?

-When you talk to a representative from your health insurance company, ask these questions:
+When you talk to your health insurance provider, ask these questions:

 • Does my plan pay for all of my baby’s medical expenses in the NICU?